prachetas2003/Research-Assistant-main/README.md

-# Research Sathi - Your Smart Research Companion
+# Research Assistant- Your Smart Research Companion

-**Research Sathi** is a Chrome extension designed to help you research faster, smarter, and more efficiently anywhere on the web.
+**Research Assistant** is a Chrome extension designed to help you research faster, smarter, and more efficiently anywhere on the web.

 ---